 Once the psychologist has identified important issues that need attention and developed a treatment plan, he or she helps the patient replace destructive thoughts and behaviors with more positive ones.
 Simply changing patients’ thoughts and behaviors is not enough, however.
 To ensure lasting improvement, patients and psychologists must work together to explore the psychological issues underlying the eating disorder.
 Psychotherapy may need to focus on improving patients’ personal relationships.
 And it may involve helping patients get beyond an event or situation that triggered the disorder in the first place.

-Some patients, especially those with bulimia, may benefit from medication.
-It’s important to remember, however, that medication should be used in combination with psycho-therapy, not as a replacement for it.
+Some patients may benefit from medication.
+It’s important to remember, however, that medication in most cases is best used in combination with psycho-therapy, not as a replacement for it.

 Does Treatment Really Work?